Tic Tac Toe (group): 1997–1998: Second album and controversies

 In 1997 the band released their second album, Klappe die 2te.
 It became another multi-platinum success, topping German and Swiss albums charts, and has sold over 1.1 million copies in Germany alone.
 The lead single was "Warum?", whose lyrics were based on the story of a friend who had died of drug overdose.
 The track went to number 1 in Germany, Austria and Switzerland and remains Tic Tac Toe's biggest hit.
 Reggae-influenced "Mr. Wichtig" was released as the second single and reached the top 10.
 Two following singles, including "Bitte küss' mich nicht", a song about sexual harassment, charted outside the top 20.

 During this time the press began writing unflattering articles about the band.
 The band members' true ages were revealed, and their biographies were reported to have been fabricated by the group.
 Liane Wiegelmann's marital status was made public when her husband committed suicide.
-It was also reported that Wiegelmann was using drugs, and that she had been involved in child prostitution when she was 16 years old.
+It was also reported that Wiegelmann was using drugs, and that she had worked as a child prostitute for a two week period when she was 16 years old.
 Tensions between the band members escalated, and Ricky Wältken was reported to be struggling with stress-related issues.
 To prevent further damage to the band's image, their record company called a press conference in Munich in November 1997 to contradict the scandalous revelations and demonstrate the band's unity.
 However, the event took an unexpected turn when Ricky clashed against the rest of the band and the girls started to publicly argue and blame each other.
 The conference ended with Lee leaving the room in tears.
 As a result, Tic Tac Toe's popularity dramatically decreased.
 Ricky immediately left the band and embarked on a solo career releasing several modestly successful singles, although her solo album failed to chart.